OliLov/python-projects/README.md

 ## Projects

+### python-projects/data_extraction
+- HTML zip extractor to CSV: Opens a zip file to extract the names of HTML files contained within.
+It then creates a CSV file with the following format: [File name, Views, Reads]

 ### python-projects/easy
 - Calculator: Performs basic arithmetic operations like addition, subtraction, multiplication, and division.
 Displays the result in a calculator.
 - Currency Converter: Convert amount in USD to your currency.